Bedding

 Comforter: 68 by 90 inches

 While full size beds are reasonably wide, we still only recommend them for individual sleepers versus couples.
-Double beds are a good option if you’re looking for extra room to stretch out, but don’t have enough space or the budget for a queen mattress.
+The Double bed is a good option if you’re looking for extra room to stretch out, but don’t have enough space or the budget for a queen mattress.

 Mattress: 54 by 75 inches